gmac220/project1/README.md

     - [x] Search up an application
     - [x] Install an application
     - [] See the current version of the application clicked
-- [] The system should be able to tell what kind of linux environment its in to see if it will use apt or yums
 - [] When running on a EC2 instance make a script that automatically runs the file on startup(currently runs when you ssh into the EC2 instance)

 # Instructions